jwstegemann/fritz2/www/src/pages/docs/10_Getting Started.md

 ## Pre-release builds

-If you want to use the newest snapshot-builds of fritz2 before we release them add the following lines to your `build.gradle.kts`:
+If you want to use the latest fritz2 snapshot-builds before we release them, add the following lines to your `build.gradle.kts`:

 ```kotlin